 Taking the time on a weekly basis “just to talk” may sound like a luxury to a mother, but it isn’t and it should be seen as a priority for maintaining positive mental health.
 Click here to see how to access my talking groups and parenting courses.

-Jessica has been supporting parents for a number of years after having experience of postnatal depression herself.
 She is often asked to share her expertise with other professionals sitting on a number of advisory boards for national organisations such as NCT and NHS England.

-Please click below to read more about the work Jessica has done to help support parents in and around London and how her achievements may be able to help you.more about me
+Please click below to read more about the work Jessica has done to help support parents in and around London and how her achievements may be able to help support you.more about me

 Supported by Jessica